Northgard - General Extreme Mode Tips > MGW: Video Game Guides, Cheats, Tips and Tricks

 General Extreme Mode Tips

 1. Be a save-scrub champion.
 Whenever you’re on a tricky mission, save every other month.
-Since Northgard implements semi-random events and world hostility, going back to an earlier save may change where / when Wolves and Draugr invade, which bad event (Rats, Blizzard, Earthquake) comes up, etc. In some levels, you need to do as well as you possibly can throughout the mission in order to beat it.
-The idea is to save as soon as you’ve done a perfect iteration of gameplay; that way, if something happens in the next couple months, you have a ‘near-perfect” save to go back to.
+Since Northgard implements semi-random events and world hostility, going back to an earlier save may change where / when Wolves and Draugr invade, which bad event (Rats, Blizzard, Earthquake) comes up, etc. On some levels, you need to do as well as you possibly can throughout the mission to beat it.
+The idea is to save as soon as you’ve done a perfect iteration of gameplay; that way, if something happens in the next couple of months, you have a ‘near-perfect” save to go back to.

 3. Maximize efficiency.
 Make sure you leave room for silos on food tiles, place Markets and Trading posts on the same tile, and leave room for a Mine when Stone / Iron is on the tile.
 Pay attention to each clan’s Lore when planning out what to colonize.